cytoscape/cytoscape.js/documentation/md/core/unmount.md

 ## Details

-Sets the instance to be headless after unmounting from the container.
+This function sets the instance to be headless after unmounting from the current container.